 “More than a dozen grief-stricken chimpanzees joined in an extraordinary expression of mourning as an elder in their family was laid to rest at a West African animal sanctuary” NY Post.
+A follow-up story provides the details of Dorothy’s captivity and deliverance to the Sanaga-Young Chimpanzee Rescue Center.
 The original story was presented by National Geographic (10/09).

 More to come …

 updated September 10, 2014